 You can now log in and investigate.
 The environment here is deliberately minimalist.

-You can install to hard disk, but you will have to configure the disk first.
+You can install to hard disk.
 To do this you will have to become root

 # su - rootwhere the password is "tribblix".
 Then run the format command